paperdave/paperdave/README.md

 </div>

 <!-- maybe ill add more behind the scenes info on these projects later. -->
-notable projects<br/>
+notable personal projects<br/>
-&nbsp;\- [youtube channel](https://youtube.com/paperdave): my songs and videos. heavily inspired by bill wurtz and many other artists with my own spins.<br/>
+&nbsp;\- [youtube channel](https://youtube.com/paperdave): my songs and videos. heavily inspired by bill wurtz and many other artists with my own spins.<br/><!--
-&nbsp;\- [scale of the universe](https://scaleofuniverse.com): modern remake of an educational flash app. i lead the development and manage hosting for a moderately sized userbase.<br/>
+&nbsp;\- [scale of the universe](https://scaleofuniverse.com): modern remake of an educational flash app. i lead the development and manage hosting for a moderately sized userbase.<br/> -->
 &nbsp;\- [phoenix write](https://paperdave.itch.io/phoenix-write): difficult rhythm/typing video game that won a second place tie in the Ludwig Jam. made in a week with the help of a friend using a web framework. [source](https://github.com/paperdave/phoenix-write)<br/>

 why <br/>